This amazing and

 There’s something about the combination of fresh parsley, shallots, garlic, and cream cheese that tastes like a dream!
 I almost always have a bowl of this addictive stuff in my fridge, and it is literally a meal saver.

-How to Use Green Goddess Dip
+How To Make Keto Green Goddess Dip

 - Start with softened cream cheese.
 It’ll combine much better with your herbs.